i05nagai/memorandum/language/english_speaking.md

     * sit around
         * I like stting around at home
 * resource
+    * If a task tries to use more resources than it requested, Borg kills the task and restars it
     * The country's greatest resource is the dedication of its worker
     * Britain's mineral resources include coal and gas deposits
     * The school must be properly resourced with musical instrument and audio equipment